juancarlospaco/awesome-streaming-tools/README.md

 - This runs on Windows ?.

 Yes.
-But most people use the Proprietary OBS from Twitch on Windows, so is untested.
+But most people use the Proprietary StreamLabs OBS on Windows, so is untested.

 - This runs on Mac ?.